-- ▶ Observe the installation instructions in the operating instructions for the relevant accessory. - ▶ Note the existing configuration of existing connections and control lines. - ► Connect only matching accessory devices to the electronic drive unit. - ▶ Use the Y-distributor from the accessories range if you want to connect 3 or 4 devices.
+- 1. Observe the installation instructions in the operating instructions for the relevant accessory. - 2.
+Note the existing configuration of existing connections and control lines. - 3.
+Connect only matching accessory devices to the electronic drive unit. - 4.
+Use the Y-distributor from the Pfeiffer Vacuum range of accessories if you want to connect 3 or 4 devices.